 - 40th, 60th, 90th birthdays – there is literally something here for everyone – bikes for old and tiny; tennis for the sporty; a farm museum and wealth of history for the historian and wildlife for the naturalist; a dressing up cupboard for all; space to dance and sing; and a big well-equipped kitchen and banquet tables for the feast – and a cosy winter woodburner to catch up around!

-- Adventurous guests who know each other well and are happy to feast, play games and sleep together in a massive space – with three private rooms for those who need a bit more privacy (and there are three additional rooms in the adjacent Milden Hall farmhouse b&b rooms on a bed-only basis), and a second break-out sitting room to escape the noise of the party!
+- Adventurous guests who know each other well and are happy to feast, play games and sleep together in a massive space – with three private rooms for those who need a bit more privacy (and there are three additional rooms in the adjacent, separate Milden Hall farmhouse b&b rooms), and a second break-out sitting room to escape the noise of the party!
 You can do your own catering or get someone to deliver food or do the whole serving thing.

 Civilised hens – we’ve welcomed numerous hen weekends for those who want somewhere rural and different.
 The barn - or bunkhouse - provide great options for large sleepover space, with private rooms for the pregnant friend or mother of the bride who needs more sleep than the rest!
 And we have a long list of ideas of things to do – and recommendations from past groups.
 Click here for further details.